-5.1 It is easier to negotiate homeworking contracts if the terms and conditions offered are as good as those for employees who work on site.
+It is easier to negotiate if terms and conditions are not changed adversely

-Employers should agree a letter of modification to the standard employment contract.
+Employers should agree a letter of modification to the standard employment contract and ask employees to sign to indicate acceptance.
 A simple letter might state:

 - Where the employee will be based.